 - Lab tests result available.
 CBD products are surrounded by concerns and stereotypes and that’s why, quality assurance matters.
 Make sure your CBD supplier has the lab test results and keeps them publicly available.
 For example, you may review the test results of our CBD tinctures or CBD gummies by pressing the button below the main image of the product you are browsing.
 They will become instantly available in a new tab.

 - Transparent and reasonable pricing.
-High-quality CBD products can’t be cheap since the process of growing organic hemp and extracting CBD components with the CO2 method requires a lot of expensive equipment, labor costs, and legal compliance.
+High-quality full spectrum and broad spectrum CBD products can’t be cheap since the process of growing organic hemp and extracting CBD components with the CO2 method requires a lot of expensive equipment, labor costs, and legal compliance.
 Don’t be lured by a too low price since it may be a sign of either impure CBD or some violations on the side of the manufacturer or reseller.
 What’s more, this is just the case when preventative care costs less than treatment so you shouldn’t try to save on the products you need for your wellbeing.
 We also have a flexible system of discounts so you can be calm about the quality of our products and your budget as well.

 - Accessible and competent support.
 Dealing with sleep disorders is challenging, and getting started with a new remedy that has good chances of being helpful is challenging as well.
 You may be in need of competent and easily accessible support ready to answer your questions.
 What’s more, this is one more sign in favor of the CBD brand since unreliable or illegal manufacturers are rarely willing to get in touch with potential customers.
 We, at Unabis, will be happy to hear from you anytime via email [email protected] or by phone (917) 746-3559.